 But I was determined to try and recover some money for my elderly friend.
 I had some legal expertise under my belt, so I immediately lodged a claim with the Law Society Fidelity Fund, the mandatory insurance scheme for lawyers.
 After much wrangling and threatening to sue the Law Society in the Supreme Court, I recovered almost all of the funds that Bradfield had conned from my friend - a very substantial six-figure amount.
 This allowed my elderly friend to move into a very luxurious aged care facility until he passed away.
 Unfortunately, many of Bradfield's other victims, mostly elderly retirees, did not recover any of the money they lost to this Ponzi scam.

-The John Bradfield scam and other Ponzi scams prove one thing, that the scammers rely on presenting a façade of trust and respectability.
+The John Bradfield scam and other Ponzi scams prove one thing, that the scammers rely on presenting a facade of trust and respectability.
 Their scams rely on them looking prosperous and having the trappings of success.
 They are not the stereotyped criminals and thugs one sees on TV shows, with ugly unshaven faces and close-set eyes.
-No successful Ponzi scammer looks like Fagin from "Oliver Twist".
+No successful fraudster looks like Fagin from "Oliver Twist".

 Ponzi scammers such as Bradfield are mostly respectable bankers, financial advisors and lawyers and this is why people are lulled into a false sense of security and hand over money to them to invest without ever checking to see if those investments are real.
 The most important thing to do before investing even one cent is to perform due diligence and check the bona-fides of the people proposing the investment.

-But just checking the bona-fides of the proposers is not good enough, because in the case described here, John Gordon Bradfield was a highly respected solicitor in Sydney and had impeccable credentials.
+But even just checking the bona-fides of the proposers is often not good enough, because in the case described here, John Gordon Bradfield was a highly respected solicitor in Sydney and had impeccable credentials.
 Because of this, none of his victims checked to see that what he was doing was a massive fraud.
 They just swallowed his bullshit because he "walked the walk" and "talked the talk".
-That is not good enough.
-Prospective investors always need to check the proposed investment in every possible way before they part with one single cent, just to make sure that the risk assessment is acceptable and most of all, that the investment is actually real and not a fraud or Ponzi scam.
+Prospective investors always need to check the actual proposed investment in every possible way before they part with one single cent, just to make sure that the risk assessment is acceptable and most of all, that the investment is actually real and not a fraud or Ponzi scam.